-Get started with a Ruby/Rails project in IntelliJ IDEA
+Get started with a Rails project in IntelliJ IDEA

 IntelliJ IDEA is an integrated development environment (IDE) that helps you be more productive in every aspect of Ruby/Rails projects development - from writing and debugging code to testing and deploying a completed application.
 IntelliJ IDEA is available for different platforms including macOS, Windows, and Linux.

 We'll perform all steps using IntelliJ IDEA installed on macOS.